 product-item component takes in a

 @Input of a product to display.
 This allows the

 product-item component to have the only responsibility of rendering the product when the data is passed to it.

 @Output to notify the feature component when a user clicks a product in the list.
 This is useful because we can now use the item component for different situations whether that should display a different view or save some information to our API.

 There are downsides to this though.
-As the feature grows in complexity we may have a deeply nested component structure.
-Since component events only bubble up one level at a time we will have to manually pass up to each parent component.
-Sometime introducing other sub feature or container components can help elevate this.
-At this point it brings into question how to manage state which can be for another blog post :)
+As the feature grows in complexity, we may have a deeply nested component structure.
+Since component events only bubble up one level at a time, we will have to pass up to each parent component manually.
+Sometimes introducing other sub feature or container components can help elevate this.
+At this point, it brings into question how to manage state which can be for another blog post :)

 Presentation Components do take more time to create and hook up than just having large single Feature Components but in the long term can help the maintainability and reusability of our components.
 Many if not most Presentation Components can be abstracted into a style guide or UI library for the project.
 To get ideas of component design and style guide maintainability I recommend Brad Frost’s fantastic book Atomic Design.